ymzong/jimmy-mail/readme.txt

       will be fixed when possible.

 8. ACKNOWLEDGEMENTS:
-    - First of all, this whole project is sincerely dedicated to Sunny C., whose support and understanding enabled me to finalize the project;
     - Thanks Professor David Kosbie for his wonderful introductory course of Python and his suggestions for my project;
-    - And, thanks my Project Mentor Disha Bora who tracked the progress of this project, and my friends who gave me feedback on the performance of this program;
+    - Thanks my Project Mentor Disha Bora who tracked the progress of this project, and my friends who gave me feedback on the user experience of Jimmy-Mail;
     - At last, the thank goes to Aaron Swartz, whose html2text module is a great help for displaying HTML-only messages.